Hanabeth's previous and current research focus consist of:

 - Social license to operate

-- Farmer succession planning strategies
+- Farmer land management and planning strategies

 - Community perceptions of natural resource management

 - Extension of GeoScience research, including the rehabilitation of East Trinity, Cairns

 - Gender equity in STEMM

 In regards to teaching, Hanabeth is the Unit Assessor for Global Environmental Issues and Science in Society.
 She has been involved with the delivery of a number of units with the School of Environment, Science & Engineering since 2011, including Protected Area Management; Geology; Hydrology and Climatology; and Water and Catchment Management.

 She began her degree in Coastal Management at Southern Cross University in 2001, graduating in 2005.
 In 2006 she spent some time in the United Kingdom, gaining a Post Graduate Certificate in Education from the University of Plymouth.
 After teaching Environmental Science, Geography, World Development and Sociology for several years, she returned to SCU in order hone her teaching and research skills at the School of Environment, Science and Engineering in 2011.